csc-training/high-level-gpu-programming/exercises/sycl/06-reduction-direct/Readme.md

 ```

 This [folder](../05-reduction/) contains high-level variants of the reduction.
 Check the performance of the 3 versions.
-Keep in mind that the performance can depens on the workgroup size as well!
+Keep in mind that the performance can depend on the workgroup size as well!